Lean manufacturing: Quantified outcomes

-Objectives and benefits

-Objectives and benefits of JIT manufacturing may be stated in two primary ways: first, in specific and quantitative terms, via published case studies; second, general listings and discussion.

-A case-study summary from Daman Products in 1999 lists the following benefits: reduced cycle times 97%, setup times 50%, lead times from 4 to 8 weeks to 5 to 10 days, flow distance 90%.
-This was achieved via four focused (cellular) factories, pull scheduling, kanban, visual management, and employee empowerment.
+Published case studies provide empirical grounding for Lean's claimed benefits.
+A summary from Daman Products (1999) reported cycle times reduced by 97%, setup times by 50%, lead times from 4–8 weeks down to 5–10 days, and flow distance by 90%, achieved through cellular factories, pull scheduling, kanban, visual management, and employee empowerment.

-Another study from NCR (Dundee, Scotland) in 1998, a producer of make-to-order automated teller machines, includes some of the same benefits while also focusing on JIT purchasing: In switching to JIT over a weekend in 1998, eliminated buffer inventories, reducing inventory from 47 days to 5 days, flow time from 15 days to 2 days, with 60% of purchased parts arriving JIT and 77% going dock to line, and suppliers reduced from 480 to 165.
+A study from NCR (Dundee, Scotland, 1998), a make-to-order producer of automated teller machines, reported that switching to JIT over a single weekend eliminated buffer inventories, reduced inventory from 47 days to 5 days, flow time from 15 days to 2 days, with 60% of purchased parts arriving JIT and 77% going dock-to-line, and suppliers reduced from 480 to 165.

-Hewlett-Packard, one of western industry's earliest JIT implementers, provides a set of four case studies from four H-P divisions during the mid-1980s.
-The four divisions, Greeley, Fort Collins, Computer Systems, and Vancouver, employed some but not all of the same measures.
-At the time about half of H-P's 52 divisions had adopted JIT.